-TARA Chairman, David Coulson, who is currently in Zimbabwe working on a joint project with the National Museum and the University of Zimbabwe last week recorded a remarkable new San painting site in the Makonde region north west of Harare.
+TARA Chairman, David Coulson, is currently in Zimbabwe working on a joint project with the National Museum and University of Zimbabwe (Dr Ancila Nhamo), supported by the Prince Claus Fund of Amsterdam.
+Already he and the team have recorded a remarkable new San painting site in the Makonde region north west of Harare.
 In his opinion these paintings are among the most beautiful and exceptionally preserved paintings he has recorded and could be as much as 2,000 years old.

 The main panel has about 150 paintings and is dominated by paintings of Kudu antelope as well as a multitude of dancers and hunters.
 At the top is the rear section of a big animal which might be a hippo, the front part having been washed away by a water seep.
 The setting of the site is beautiful.
 It is located amongst huge lichen-covered boulders and brachystegia trees.